cowprotocol/docs/docs/cow-protocol/tutorials/integrations/scripts/cow-api.md

 # CoW API

 The SDK provides access to the CoW API.
-The CoW API allows you:
+The CoW SDK allows you:

 - Post orders
 - Get fee quotes